Maintaining Legal Status

 It means that you have violated or failed to comply with the terms of your non-immigrant visa.
 Some examples of failure to maintain status include dropping from full- time to part-time enrollment without prior approval from the DSO, attending a school other than the one a student is authorized to attend, failure to apply for a timely transfer from another U.S. school to MCC, failure to apply for an I-20 extension or change in level of study, unauthorized employment, and failure to report a change of address.

-(Unauthorized employment refers to working without prior authorization by the DSO and/or the BCIS as well as working beyond the 20 hours per week)
+(Unauthorized employment refers to working without prior authorization by the DSO and/or the USCIS as well as working beyond the 20 hours per week)

 What are the consequences if a student fails to maintain status?

 The student's record will be updated with SEVIS every semester.
 Students who fail to maintain status lose the privileges of their student visa and become subject to deportation.
 Specific consequences may include denial of re-entry into the U.S., inability to move from associate degree level to bachelor's degree level, denial of request for Practical training, denial of requests to change non-immigrant status, and possible denial of future visa applications.